-This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2024 to 2025 academic year.

-Our internal assessments during 2023/24 suggested that the performance of disadvantaged pupils at EXP+ was higher than in the previous year in key areas of the curriculum in the vast majority of year groups.
-However HS attainment has not seen the same levels of improvement.
+Our internal assessments during 2024/5 suggested that the performance of disadvantaged pupils at EXP+ was lower than in the previous year in key areas of the curriculum in the vast majority of year groups.
+However, HS attainment has not seen the same levels of improvement.

-Our assessment of the reasons for these outcomes points primarily to children returning to.
-However, now children are back in school we are seeing the impact of the consistency of interventions and support.
 Children who have needed support with their well-being are beginning to cope better in school and are able to self-regulate more and understand why they feel like they do.
 This enables them to focus more on their learning.